FlorentijnKnol/Jibia-Documentation/source/jibia_search.rst

 	  The name/title of the product

     url
-      The product page url
+      The url suffix for the product

-    word
+    words
-	  The word the search matched on for this product
+	  A set of keywords that fit the query